yevgen-nykytenko/Aspose.Words-Cloud/README.md

 + Better security
 + Usage of Request/Response classes to represent long lists of parameters.
 This allows for cleaner code and easier backwards-compatibility going forward

 New SDKs are not backwards compatible with previous generation because of the last item.
-It should be straightforward to convert your code to using Request/Response objects, if you need any help on migration please ask at [Free Support Forums] (https://forum.aspose.cloud/c/words).
+It should be straightforward to convert your code to using Request/Response objects, if you need any help on migration please ask at [Free Support Forums](https://forum.aspose.cloud/c/words).

 # Licensing
 All Aspose.Words for Cloud SDKs are licensed under [MIT License](LICENSE).